 The Advice & Support Centre (ASC), part of the Students’ Union (YUSU), provides independent and confidential advice and guidance to students on academic, welfare and personal issues.
 We also run a range of information sessions, workshops and drop-ins across the University with a focus on wellbeing matters.
 We work with University services and community organisations to provide a range of accessible resources and signpost students to appropriate support.

-Richard, Susie, Louise and Anu are your dedicated team of advisors.
+Richard, Susie and Louise are your dedicated team of advisors.
 Our day-to-day work includes work on individual cases where we help students on a range of different issues.
 We provide information on any options available to the student and help guide them through University processes.
 We give advice and information about where students can access support for health and personal problems, as well as signposting or making referrals to more specialist services.

 If you need advice on any academic, welfare-related or personal issue, please get in touch.
 We can arrange a face-to-face appointment, or provide information and advice over email or phone- whichever works best for you.
 Any information you share with us is kept confidential within our service.